FreeProving/free-compiler/README.md

    This directory contains GitHub-related files such as issue and pull request templates as well as the configuration of the [CI pipeline][guidelines/CONTRIBUTING#the-ci-pipeline].

+ - `./base/agda`

+   This directory contains the Agda base library of the compiler.
+   The Agda base library is a collection of Agda files that are required by the generated code.
+   This includes the definition of the `Free` monad as well as the `Prelude` implementation.

  - `./base/coq`

    This directory contains the Coq base library of the compiler.